Man with Lyme disease affecting his brain is holding his head.

 Does Lyme disease affect the brain?

-It is particularly important, the authors write, for rheumatologists to take a thorough history for patients exhibiting joint pain and not rely on the presence of an erythema migrans (EM) rash.
+The authors emphasize the importance of taking a thorough patient history when evaluating individuals with joint pain and not relying solely on the presence of an erythema migrans (EM) rash.

 “…because skin lesions related to Lyme disease occur at the onset of the disease, and the main symptoms of arthralgias occur later, it is not likely that the rheumatologist would see them when the patient first presents.”
 Instead, neurologic symptoms are more likely to be present.

-The most common neurologic features of early disseminated Lyme disease include:
+Common neurologic features of early disseminated Lyme disease

-Early disseminated Lyme disease can also affect the brain and present with a lymphocytic/mononuclear meningitis (indistinguishable from viral meningitis) and acute painful radiculoneuritis.
+Early disseminated Lyme disease can also affect the brain and present with lymphocytic or mononuclear meningitis, which may be indistinguishable from viral meningitis, along with acute painful radiculoneuritis.

-READ: How does Lyme disease can affect the brain (6 cases)
+How Lyme disease can affect the brain (6 cases)

 The most common neurologic features of late-stage Lyme disease include subtle encephalopathy and neuropathies.

-Govil also described rare encephalomyelitis, seen more in Europe.
+Govil also described rare encephalomyelitis, which is seen more commonly in Europe.

 “A mild chronic encephalopathy may be the most common neurologic manifestation in patients with late-stage Lyme disease.”

-“The symptoms tend to be diffused and nonspecific, and patients typically report memory loss, sleep disturbance, fatigue, and depression.”
+“The symptoms tend to be diffuse and nonspecific, and patients typically report memory loss, sleep disturbance, fatigue, and depression.”

-Whether such neurologic symptoms are due to a persistent infection or resulting from a systemic mechanism is unknown, according to the authors.
+Whether such neurologic symptoms are due to persistent infection or result from a systemic mechanism remains unknown, according to the authors.

 “It can be difficult to diagnose a patient with neurologic Lyme disease.
 Therefore, it is important for a rheumatologist to initially gather a carefully elicited history from the patient.”